Argo-Navis-Dev/php-anchor-sdk/docs/sep-31.md

 This guide will walk you through integrating with the PHP Anchor SDK for the purpose of handling payments between two financial accounts (Cross-Border Payments API) defined in  [SEP-31](https://github.com/stellar/stellar-protocol/blob/master/ecosystem/sep-0031.md).

 By leveraging the SDK's support for SEP-31, anchors can enable payments between two financial accounts that exist outside the Stellar network.
+The PHP Anchor SDK helps you to implement the receiving Anchor functionality.
+To implement the sending Anchor functionality, one can use the classic [PHP Stellar SDK](https://github.com/Soneso/stellar-php-sdk/blob/main/examples/sep-0031-cross-border-payments.md).

 Before continuing with this section, make sure that you have already configured the necessary features, required by SEP-31: [SEP-1 (Stellar Info File)](https://github.com/Argo-Navis-Dev/php-anchor-sdk/blob/main/docs/sep-01.md) and [SEP-10 (Stellar Authentication)](https://github.com/Argo-Navis-Dev/php-anchor-sdk/blob/main/docs/sep-10.md).